-In a recent article, Mikael Bäckström, one of the HR VPs at Spotify, challenged organizations to “rethink” the use of traditional career frameworks and career paths.
-Employees shouldn’t “check the box” of skills required for the next role and expect advancement without regard to business need or availability for that role.
-Instead, he established the “Spotify Growth Incubator,” where employees and managers workshop on how to grow new, more in-depth skills to meet the organization’s future requirements.
+In a recent article, Mikael Bäckström, one of the HR VPs at Spotify, challenged organizations to “rethink” traditional career frameworks and paths.
+Employees shouldn’t “check the box” of skills required for the next role and expect advancement without regard to business needs or availability for that role.
+Instead, he established the “Spotify Growth Incubator,” where employees and managers workshop how to grow new, more in-depth skills to meet the organization’s future requirements.

-With this collaboration in mind, we define effective management as the ability to inspire, motivate, and support direct reports to do their best work and demonstrate deep personal care and connection with employees.
+With this collaboration in mind, we define effective management as inspiring, motivating, and supporting direct reports to do their best work and demonstrating deep personal care and connection with employees.
 Of course, managers should do this while also consistently achieving desired business outcomes.
 Effective managers help to build mutually beneficial career objectives reflective of a company’s purpose and values and the employee’s purpose and values.
 To build these objectives on purpose and values, a manager needs to have regular, ongoing, high-value career 1-on-1 conversations with each employee.

 Consider this three-step conversation process